gaelcolas/Sampler/README.md

 in the file `build.yml`, e.g. `SemVer: '99.0.0-preview1'`.
 This can be used if the preferred method of using GitVersion is not available.

-The order how the module version is detected is as follows:
+The order that the module version is determined is as follows:

 1. the parameter `ModuleVersion` is set from the command line (passing parameter to build task)